 Technology has totally changed the way business is conducted today and this is seen in all sectors where new concepts are cropping up daily.
-E-commerce is one of such sectors where this evolution is seen on a very steady basis.
+E-commerce is one of such sectors.
 The introduction of the concept of omnichannel retailing and multichannel retailing is a very good example in this regard.
 For those who are not aware or familiar with these concepts, omni channel and multichannel retailing are quite different as forms of strategies.
 Although many confuse them, the two concepts are not the same.
 That confusion stems from the fact that both models utilize numerous platforms to get clients and customers.

 How is Omnichannel Different from Multi channel Retailing?

 What is omni channel retailing and what is multichannel retailing?
 Currently, his is one of the most dominant questions in e-commerce.
 Regardless of the fact that both of them are about selling across various digital and physical channels, there is a key difference that highlights the slender borderline between them.
 And that difference is about how they join up across the above-mentioned channels to provide better customer experience.
 Now, it’s high time to comprehend the concepts of these slightly different strategies before going deeper into details.

 You may wonder what is omnichannel retail at all?
 It is the use of several platforms to conduct sales transactions with customers in such a way that the client gets a comprehensive experience.
 For example, it is possible for the client to make the purchase from home via the Internet using a smartphone, tablet, laptop computers or even through a physical visit to the store but whichever method is used, the experience for the customer must be flawless and without stress.